CHN-Software-Developers/Maintenance-Alerts-WP-Plugin/src/readme.txt

 3. Maintenance Alerts - Compatibility check

 == Changelog ==

+= 1.3.0 =
+* [New] : A new feature that provides a real-time preview of the alert.
+* [New] : Plugin activation and deactivation/uninstallation actions.
+* [update] : Updated the CHN Account login API.
+* [New] : New option to check the CHN Account status through an API.

 = 1.2.3 =
 * [New] : New feature to preview the colours in real-time.